push-based/user-flow/packages/cli/docs/recorder-exports.md

 ]
 ```

-Now that we have added the timespans in the json we need to remove the surrounding:
+Now that we have added the timespans in the json we need to remove the surrounding timespans:

 ```typescript
 const interactions: UserFlowInteractionsFn = async (